-= Mushroom locking cam
+(a) Mushroom locking cam

-Important areas for safety.
+= Important areas for safety.
 Visually inspect hinges for tightness of fasteners or damage to hinges after installation and every six months.
-Gaskets All gaskets must be examined periodically for damage.
+GASKETS All gaskets must be examined periodically for damage.
 Windows or doors with damaged gaskets will not perform properly.
-If you have air or water leaks, inspect the gaskets carefully.
-Replace the gasket if required.
-How to Lubricate the Locking Cams (All Sashes) All GoldenLine sashes with multipoint locks have several locking cams around the perimeter of each sash.
-Locking cams may be located on the top, sides, or bottom of a sash. - 1.
-Open the sash to the appropriate position (Tilt, Turn or Glide) and find the location of each locking cam - 2.
-Apply oil to the slots on both sides of the of the locking cam heads. - 3.
-Close the sash.
-Rotate the handle between the Lock and Open positions several times
+If you have air or water leaks, inspect the gasket if required.

+SECTION 3

+VENTILATION AND CONDENSATION

-Section 3 Ventilation and Condensation If your home was not designed with a continuous fresh air ventilation system, you may need to open your windows regularly to make sure that your living area is well ventilated, and to prevent condensation.
+If your home was not designed with a continuous fresh air ventilation system, you may need to open your windows regularly to make sure that your living area is well ventilated, and to prevent condensation.

 You will find ventilation is comfortable and efficient when you open your windows in the Tilt position.

-Condensation and Household Humidity Warm air can hold much more water vapor than cold air.
+Condensation and Household Humidity

+Warm air can hold much more water vapor than cold air.
 Condensation will occur when warm, moist air makes contact with a cold surface.
 You can see this on a mirror in a bathroom.
-As the air cools, it releases the moisture onto the cold surface, and drops of water will appear.
+As the air cools, it releases moisture onto the cold surface, and drops of water will appear.

 Condensation depends on two factors: the relative humidity inside your home, and the temperature of the interior surface of your windows.

 There are two things you can do to reduce the occurrence of condensation.
-The first thing is to choose energy efficient windows with glass that keeps the heat in your home.
-Energy efficient windows stay warmer in the winter.
-The second thing you can do is to reduce the humidity in your home.
-Condensation is not always a sign of poor quality windows.
-New homes are often built very airtight, and may therefore have higher humidity levels than older homes.
+The first thing is to choose energy-efficient windows with glass that keeps the heat in your home.
+Energy-efficient windows stay warmer in the winter.
+The second thing you can do is reduce the humidity in your home.

+Condensation is not always a sign of poor-quality windows.
+New homes are often built very airtight and may therefore have higher humidity levels than older homes.
 Condensation is more common on the indoor side of windows and doors.
-It can also appear on the outdoor side of very energy efficient windows.
+It can also appear on the outdoor side of very energy-efficient windows.

 What are some of the causes of humidity in the home?
 Warm room temperature increases the moisture-carrying capacity of the air.
 Plants release large quantities of water vapor.
 Certain cooking methods also release much moisture into the household air.
 Humidifiers, interior fountains, large fish tanks, and clothes dryers not vented to the exterior all contribute to high levels of household humidity.

-If your EuroLine windows show room side condensation, consider how you could reduce the humidity level in your home.
+If your EuroLine windows showroom-side condensation, consider how you could reduce the humidity level in your home.
 This will control the condensation.
-When the outdoor temperature is very low, even energy efficient windows will get colder, and condensation may appear.
+When the outdoor temperature is very low, even energy-efficient windows will get colder, and condensation may appear.

 The chart to the left shows the general relationship between interior humidity and the occurrence of condensation when the outside air temperature is low.
-The actual conditions under which condensation can occur depend on a number of factors, such as the type of glass in the windows, the air tightness of the home, the size of the windows and their position within the wall, the presence of blinds or window shades, and the interior humidity.
-In most cases, the interior humidity is the only factor which is under the homeowner's control.
+The actual conditions under which condensation can occur depend on several factors, such as the type of glass in the windows, the air tightness of the home, the size of the windows and their position within the wall, the presence of blinds or window shades, and the interior humidity.
+In most cases, the interior humidity is the only factor that is under the homeowner's control.

 Relationship Between Outdoor Temperature and Condensation for Double Glazed Windows.

-Outside temperature Approximate interior humidity at which condensation occurs Fahrenheit Celsius at center of glass.
-40° 4° 63% 32° 0° 57% 20° -7° 50% 10° -12° 45% 0° -18° 40% -10° -23° 36% -20° -30° 32% Note:
+Outside temperature Approximate interior humidity at which condensation occurs at the center

+Fahrenheit Celsius

+40° 4° 63%

+32° 0° 57%

+20° -7° 50%

+10° -12° 45%

+0° -18° 40%

+-10° -23° 36%

+-20° -30° 32%

+НОТЕ

-These values are based on center-of-glass temperature.
-Condensation may occur at lower humidity levels on the edge of glass.
+These values are based on center-ofglass temperature.
+Condensation may occur at lower humidity levels on the edge of the glass.

-Section 4 Adjustments
+SECTION 4

+ADJUSTMENTS

-How to Adjust Tilt & Turn Windows and Doors
+How To Adjust Tilt & Turn Windows & Doors

-Tools Required:
+TOOLS REQUIRED: